-- TXV on the indoor coil - Start components may be required depending upon quality of voltage (consistently <200 vac at outdoor unit) - Crankcase heater (Some models have factory installed CCH's.
-Refer to tables in Section 4.4.5.6.) - Insulated liquid line in unconditioned space only.
-Insulated suction line full length. - Suction line should slope toward the indoor unit - Follow the proper line sizing, maximum linear and equivalent lengths, charging requirements, and oil level adjustments spelled out in this manual. - Verify at least 5°F [2.8°C] liquid sub-cooling at the indoor unit prior to expansion device.
+- TXV on the indoor coil Start components may be required depending upon quality of voltage (consistently <200 vac at outdoor unit) - Crankcase heater (Some models have factory installed CCH's.
+Refer to tables in Section 4.4.5.6.) - Insulated suction line full length. - Suction line should slope toward the indoor unit - Follow the proper line sizing, maximum linear and equivalent lengths, charging requirements, and oil level adjustments spelled out in this manual. - Verify at least 5°F [2.8°C] liquid sub-cooling at the indoor unit prior to expansion device.